JoelleKado/weekend-sql-to-do-list/README.md

 5. A record of all tasks are showcased on screen.

-6. Press 'CHECK' to mark a task "complete".
+6. Press 'CHECK' to mark a task, green, for "complete".

 7. Press 'DELETE' to remove a task from the Database.